QueryBuilder — Smart UI JavaScript API

 Default value

-<smart-query-builder format-string-date='dddd-MMMM-yyyy'></smart-query-builder>
+<smart-query-builder format-string-date="dddd-MMMM-yyyy"></smart-query-builder>

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-const querybuilder = document.querySelector('smart-query-builder');
+const el = document.querySelector('smart-query-builder');

-let formatStringDate = querybuilder.formatStringDate;
+const formatStringDate = el.formatStringDate;

 Gets or sets the format string used by the editor for fields of type 'dateTime'.
 This format string determines how date and time values are displayed and parsed within the editor.